claby2/graphw/docs/graph.md

 If no argument is given, the node will be automatically assigned a label that is equal to its id.

-If the label already exists, no node will be added.
+Will throw an exception if the given label already exists.

 ***Parameters***